TPincher/EmployeeCreator/README.md

     Added both contexts in to the front-end, feels like I'm really getting the hang of TypeScript.
     Added in icon library, and had a few more ideas to add to the project.
 A 'notes' section on the employee should be put in, but means I'll be messing around with the back-end again.
 Might implement it if I have time, but IRL it may be abstracted out to a HR application, where this could be seen as more of a 'time and attendance' app.
 Zod schema updated, needs a bit more work.

+    24/06/204
+    Spent a lot of time today debugging the context calls interacting with the form, specifically with pre-filling it based on a selected user.
+The 'currently-employed' boolean is still not working correctly, and I want to reinforce the zod schema.
+Once that's done, it's onto implementing the delete functionality which should be easy.
+Started the styling today and found an appropriate font - there won't be too much visual jazz to this project so will hopefully have that completed tomorrow.

 What did you struggle with?

     What?
 Why?
 How?